jfcSoares/Interview-Movie-API/README.md

 # Description
 A simple backend REST API for a job interview, built using NestJS, Prisma, PostgreSQL and Swagger.
 The API serves the purpose of a movie repository, allowing the user to add movies, delete movies, update movie information, search for any movies, add movie genres, delete and update movie genres, as well as searching for movies of a given genre.
-As such, there are CRUD endpoints for both Movies and Genres, with the addition of a search query functionality on the movie search endpoint as well.
+As such, there are CRUD endpoints for both Movies and Genres, with the addition of a search query functionality for the movies endpoint.

 # Installation